 Introductory examination of Asian Pacific Islander Desi/Americans (APID/A) through U.S.-national and transnational frameworks, concerned with contests over the production of racial knowledge, power, and citizenship and belonging.
 Develops an account of racialization beyond the black-white binary in the context of US war and empire in Asia and the Pacific Islands, settler colonialism, globalization, migration, and popular culture.
-Students will complicate existing narratives of immigration and assimilation, complicate the assumed homogeneity of the category of "Asian American", explore the historical and contemporary production of the "model minority" myth, and track the continuing evolution of the interdisciplinary field of Asian American Studies.
+Students will complicate existing narratives of immigration and assimilation; complicate the assumed homogeneity of the category of "Asian American"; explore the historical and contemporary production of the "model minority" myth; situate APID/As within global and transnational frameworks; and track the continuing evolution of the interdisciplinary field of Asian American Studies.